Comic Fiesta: History

-In 2016, Comic Fiesta was then moved to Putra World Trade Centre.
-Although transportation was significantly easier, the venue was also deemed inadequate for the large number of attendees.
-Starting from Comic Fiesta 2017, the location reverted to KLCC to accommodate the increasing number of visitors.

-Comic Fiesta 2018, which was held at Kuala Lumpur Convention Centre on 22–23 December 2018, attracted approximately 60,000 visitors.
-Comic Fiesta 2019 was held again on 21–22 December at KLCC.
+Starting from Comic Fiesta 2017, the location reverted to Kuala Lumpur Convention Centre to accommodate the increasing number of visitors.
+Comic Fiesta 2018, which was held at Kuala Lumpur Convention Centre from 22 to 23 December 2018, attracted approximately 60,000 visitors.
+Comic Fiesta 2019 was held in between 21 to 22 December 2019, also at Kuala Lumpur Convention Centre.

 Comic Fiesta-associated events, such as the Comic Art Festival Kuala Lumpur 7 (CAFKL7), Comic Fiesta Mini Johor 2020, Comic Fiesta Mini Penang 2020 and the Toys Anime Game Comic Con 2020 (TAGCC 2020) was announced to be postponed to 2021, citing the COVID-19 pandemic in Malaysia.

+Making its return in 2022, Comic Fiesta had been held at Kuala Lumpur Convention Centre receiving approximately 69,000 visitors.
+Special guests included Suzuki Konomi, Akihito Tsukushi and performers from Hololive.

+Comic Fiesta in 2024 was held in Kuala Lumpur Convention Centre from 21 to 22 December 2024, which attracted approximately 73,000 visitors.
+Some of the special guests included various comic companies from Hong Kong supported by HKETO, which also held the opening ceremony of Comic Fiesta that year.
+Japanese artists such as Suzuki Konomi and Myth & Roid vocalist KIHOW also were the popular segments for the event.